Zipcar/vault-playground/README.md

-init                           Spin up local Docker instances for all dependencies on a dedicated Docker network destroy                        Destroy local Docker instances and their Docker network snapshot                       Backup the state of Vault by taking a backup of DynamoDB purge                          Delete the local cache of snapshots and initialization keys restore                        Restore previous Vault state by restoring a DynamoDB backup creds                          Shows the root token and unseal keys for the currently running Vault instance cached
+init                           Spin up local Docker instances for all dependencies on a dedicated Docker network destroy                        Destroy local Docker instances and their Docker network snapshot                       Backup the state of Vault by taking a backup of DynamoDB snapshots                      Lists all available snapshots in the cache and whether creds are cached for it purge                          Delete the local cache of snapshots and initialization keys restore                        Restore previous Vault state by restoring a DynamoDB backup creds                          Shows the root token and unseal keys for the currently running Vault instance cached